GoogleCloudPlatform/bigquery-utils/udfs/README.md

 ### Using JavaScript UDFs

-When creating [JavaScript UDFs](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions#javascript-udf-structure) in your dataset, you need both to create the UDF and upload the javascript library to a publicly available Google Storage Bucket.
+When creating [JavaScript UDFs](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions#javascript-udf-structure) in your dataset, you need both to create the UDF and optionally copy the javascript library to your own Google Storage Bucket.

-In the following example, we show how to create the Levenshtein UDF function, that uses a JS library, in your dataset.
+The base route for all the compiled JS libraries is `gs://bqutil-lib/bq_js_libs/`.

-1. We [obtain](https://www.npmjs.com/package/js-levenshtein) the latest version of the `js-levenshtein` function.
+In the following example, we show how to create in your datasetthe Levenshtein UDF function, that uses the `js-levenshtein-v1.1.6.js` library, in your dataset.

-2. We copy the library to our bucket:
+1. Copy the compiled library to your bucket:
-`gsutil cp js-levenshtein-v1.1.6.js gs://your-bucket`
+`gsutil cp gs://bqutil-lib/bq_js_libs/js-levenshtein-v1.1.6.js gs://your-bucket`
-3. We give permissions to the library:
+2. Give permissions to the library:
 `gsutil acl ch -u AllUsers:R gs://your-bucket/js-levenshtein-v1.1.6.js`
-4. We edit the [levenshtein.sql](community/levenshtein.sql) SQL file and replace the library path `library="${JS_BUCKET}/js-levenshtein-v1.1.6.js"` with our own path `library="gs://your-bucket/js-levenshtein-v1.1.6.js`
+3. Edit the [levenshtein.sql](community/levenshtein.sql) SQL file and replace the library path `library="${JS_BUCKET}/js-levenshtein-v1.1.6.js"` with your own path `library="gs://your-bucket/js-levenshtein-v1.1.6.js`
-5. We create the SQL UDF passing the previously modified SQL file:
+4. Create the SQL UDF passing the previously modified SQL file:
 `bq query --project_id YOUR_PROJECT_ID --dataset_id YOUR_DATASET_ID --nouse_legacy_sql < levenshtein.sql`

 ## Contributing UDFs